ezyy-cloud/gringo/clients/bots/templates/newsBot/README.md

 - Fetches breaking news from NewsData.io API with advanced filtering
 - **Rotates through all 206 countries** to provide truly global news coverage
+- **Fetches news for 5 countries at once** for more efficient API usage
 - Gets only news with images from the last 6 hours
 - Extracts and geocodes location information from news articles
 - Only posts news items that have valid location coordinates